streamdata-gallery-organizations/docsmore/_listings/docsmore/apiwebhooksubscribe-post-openapi.md

 x-collection-name: Docsmore
 x-complete: 0
 info:
-  title: Docsmore Unsubscribe Webhook
+  title: Docsmore Subscribe To Webhook
-  description: It is important that you call this event to unsubscribe otherwise it
-    will automatically be removed in 10 minutes.
-If not unsubscribed manually, it can also lead to the problem of duplication and create further issues.
+  description: |-
+    Make sure you have a unique payload URL every time you use this api call to register your webhook.
+Unable to do so will result in webhook registration denial.

+    For multiple events subscription, just use it comma separated values.
+Here are the available list of register events.

+    documentUploadComplete
+    workflowProgressEvent
+    workflowCompleteEvent
+    documentflowProgressEvent
+    documentflowCompleteEvent
+    documentSelfSigninCompleteEvent
   version: "1.0"
 host: api.docsmore.com
 basePath: /